Implement nature-based solutions to achieve climate goals: Panellists

 Another panellist, DBS chief sustainability officer Mikkel Larsen, noted that firms have a role in going green and highlighted Climate Impact X (CIX), a new global carbon exchange and marketplace announced last week.

-CIX, a joint venture funded by DBS, Temasek Holdings, Standard Chartered and the Singapore Exchange, will offer platforms and products that cater to the needs of different buyers and sellers of carbon credits.
+CIX, a joint venture funded by DBS Bank, Temasek, Standard Chartered and the Singapore Exchange, will offer platforms and products that cater to the needs of different buyers and sellers of carbon credits.
 Carbon trading essentially treats carbon as a commodity that can be bought and sold between less and more pollutive firms.

-The CIX, which will have more partners as it scales up, will allow carbon credits to be sold through standardised contracts in an exchange, catering primarily to multinationals and institutional investors.
+The CIX will allow carbon credits to be sold through standardised contracts in an exchange, catering primarily to multinationals and institutional investors.

 "This is timely as the NUS Centre for Nature-based Climate Solutions estimates that preservation of tropical forests alone can generate US$46 billion (S$61 billion) worth of carbon credits annually, and there is potential in South-east Asia to generate large volumes of carbon credits from regional re-forestation projects and mangrove ecosystem," she said.